 This form is for children.
-It is for telling someone that you are worried about something.
+It is for teiling someone that you are worried about something.
 We know that sharing your worries with an adult is a very brave but sometimes difficult thing to do.
 With this form, we want to make that a bit easier for you.
 Write down your name and class and what is worrying you.
-Post it in ...
+Post it in ....

 Your Name Class Date

 I am worried about

-Tell us about what you are worried about.
-It might be anything from feeling bulied by someone to the way someone's behaviour makes you feel uncomfortable.
-Give as much or as little detail as you like.
+Tell us about what you are worried abo out.
+It might be anything from feeling bullied by

+someone to the way someone's behav

+as little detail as you like.